Proctor Academy: Campus

-The campus is split in two parts by Andover's Main Street (NH Route 11 and U.S. Route 4), with academic buildings and dorms on one side and the Carr athletic fields and the Blackwater Ski Area on the other side of the road.
+Proctor Academy is located on 2,500 acre in the town of Andover, New Hampshire.
+The property is a state-certified tree farm.

 One of the newest additions to the campus, Peabody House, was completed in 2008 on the former site of Morton House, which was torn down in August 2007.
-The building was designed to follow LEED criteria and used recycled materials where possible.

 Dorms

 Proctor Academy has 19 dormitories that are either in use or are no longer in use: